 Make-ups (exams or assignment extensions) will be given at the discretion of the instructor.
 To schedule a make-up, please fill out the make-up exam request form posted in CANVAS and submit it to your course instructor.
 Documentation will be required.
+Consult the Attendance Policies found in the UF Catalog for examples of excused and unexcused absences: <https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/>.
 Please do not reach out for a special exception, which is neither respectful of your classmates nor the course policies.
 This is also vital to maintain a fair classroom for everyone involved.
-Do not reach out for an accommodation/make-up if your case comprises an "inappropriate excuse", which includes: